MattMacMaster/DjangoBlogSite/README.md

 Editing Posts can only be done once logged in but only posts that user has created

-Deleteing Posts occur on the update post page which then requires the author to logged in to do so
+Deleteing Posts occur on the update post page which then requires the author to logged in to do so to prevent mischief